Monthly Tech-Tip from Tony Hansen SignUp

 If the glaze is melting well it will likely tolerate the addition of more Al2O3.
 Increasing it without changing anything else impedes the growth of crystals (by stiffening the melt thereby denying the molecules the mobility they need to form the preferred crystalline arrangement).
 There are added benefits to this also (e.g. better hardness, lower expansion).

 The most non-technical way to adjust the recipe is to simply blindly try other frits.
-While this might reduce the boron blue, the different chemistry they bring can affect other properties (like color response, thermal expansion, melting temperature, hardness and durability, surface character, matteness or gloss).
+While this might reduce the boron blue, the different chemistry they bring will affect other properties (like color response, thermal expansion, melting temperature, hardness and durability, surface character, matteness or gloss).
 Since the root problem is with two oxides the best approach is to focus on them.

 Boron blue can also be used as a decorative effect, especially on low-temperature ware.
 To encourage it just do the opposite of everything mentioned above.